Share This Guide, Choose Your Platform!

 HMRC and reimbursing your business mileage allowance

-You may have just started contracting, and your company does not yet have funds.
+You may have just started UK contracting, and your company does not yet have funds.
 If this is so, you have two choices when it comes to reimbursing your car mileage allowance (HMRC) claims:

 - Wait until your company has generated some funds.
 Once these are in your bank account, you can reimburse yourself accordingly.